LordMaduz/Reactive-Programming-with-GraphQL-and-Spring/README.md

+# Reactive Programming with GraphQL and Spring Boot
+This repository demonstrates;
-# Reactive Error Handling in GraphQL with Spring Boot
+* How to Error handle in GraphQL with Reactive Spring
-This repository demonstrates how to upload and download files from Amazon S3 using reactive programming.
+* How to handle GraphQL Subscriptions

 ```bash
 ./mvnw clean ; ./mvnw clean compile spring-boot:start